sds-smith/discover-breweries/README.md

 ## Demo the App

-The app is hosted live at [https://dgx0klc0yfelo.cloudfront.net](https://dgx0klc0yfelo.cloudfront.net).
-Feel free to try it out.

 ## UI/UX Flow

 When the user navigates to the home page, they are presented with a list of all breweries in a default city (Asheville, NC), provided by [OpenBreweryDB](https://www.openbrewerydb.org/documentation).
 The list displays the following information for each brewery: